Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-03-09** : 🔥 ***Adding basic authentication*** 🔥 : Thanks to the possibilities offered by Gradio, biniou can now use a simple authentication system.
+You can enable it by checking the "Activate authentication option" in the Common settings panel.
+Default user/pass couple is biniou/biniou and you can edit ./.ini/auth.cfg to modify/add credentials (respect the "user:pass" syntax and only one account per line).

   * 🆕 **2024-03-08** : ***Disabling browser autolaunch for Windows users***  : For improving harmonization beetween Windows and others OS, Webui is not opened anymore in browser at biniou's start.
 If you were using this feature, you can re-enable it by checking the Common Settings's "Load in browser at start" option (don't forget to save !).

   * 🆕 **2024-03-07** : 🔥 ***One-click installer for Debian-based distributions*** 🔥 : You can now install biniou on Debian 12, Ubuntu 22.04.3 and Linux Mint 21.2+ by simply copy/pasting a shell command in a terminal.
 See [here](#debian-12--ubuntu-22043--linux-mint-212) for more informations.